bearsunday/BEAR.Package/README.md

 # Installation

-    $ composer create-project bear/package:~1.0@dev {PACKAGE_PATH}
+    $ composer create-project bear/package:~1.0@dev {$Vendor.$Package}

 ## built-in web server

 for demo app web page

-    $ php -S 0.0.0.0:8080 -t docs/demo-app/var/www/
+    $ php -S 127.0.0.1:8080 -t docs/demo-app/var/www/

-You can then open a browser and go to `http://0.0.0.0:8080` to see the `{"greeting":"Hello BEAR.Sunday"}` json output.
+You can then open a browser and go to `http://127.0.0.1:8080` to see the `{"greeting":"Hello BEAR.Sunday"}` json output.

 ## Virtual Host for Production

-Set up a virtual host to point to the `{$PACKAGE_PATH}docs/demo-app/var/www` directory of the application.
+Set up a virtual host to point to the `/path/to/package/docs/demo-app/var/www` directory of the application.

 ## Demo - Hypermedia Application Language (HAL)